TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/1-the-application-domain.rst

 * Every member organization can edit their contact data via the front end.
 * Every member organization can add, edit and delete their offers.
-  The offers can searched by the users and filterd by several criteria.Filter criteria are specially:
+  The offers can searched by the users and filterd by several criteria.
+Filter criteria are specially:

   the duration of validity of the offer